 - Spatula.
 This simple, heat-resistant spatula is one of my most-used items.

 The next time you are perusing the dry goods aisle and wondering which Hamburger Helper is the best, pull up this homemade Hamburger Helper recipe instead.
+It is truly the BEST hamburger helper!

 You’ll be rewarded not only by its superior taste, but it’s a wonderful feeling to know that you’ve prepared a healthy meal that leaves everyone at the table smiling—all in a single pan.